tianleimin/Thesis-EmotionRecognition/Data/DataFormat.md

-Explaination of the data files:
+# Explaination of the data files

 Databases: